SENTIMENT ANALYSIS & BRAND INTELLIGENCE

 What to Do With the Data

 The biggest mistake teams make is tracking mood without acting on it.
 Knowing that perception dropped 10% last week is useless if nobody investigates why.
-Set up simple rules: if negative mentions spike above a threshold, assign them to a senior team member within the hour.
+Set up simple rules: if negative mentions spike above a threshold, assign them through task management to a senior team member within the hour.
 If a specific topic keeps coming up, brief your product or support team.

 Start Reading the Room